lynnfaraday/aresmush.com/tutorials/code/notifications.md

       end

 {% tip %}
-If you're selecting particular characters, it's best to always check  <code>char && </code>  before your actual selection.
+If you're selecting particular characters, it's best to always check  `char && `  before your actual selection.
 Remember that there can be clients without a character if they're sitting on the login screen or not logged into the Web Portal.
 You don't want to get nil exceptions.
 {% endtip %}

 ## Event Types